Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 males as females.
 Callers on the other hand are more evenly distributed with slightly more females.

 I specifically delved into [Presenters](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/analysis.md#presenter-gender-analysis), because they are the people hired by the program.
 Of the 21 unique male IDs, only 15 are truly distinct people.
-However, of the 10 females unique IDs, there are no duplicate speakers.
-Thus, **more males were hired, and only males spoke in more than one show.**
+However, of the 10 females unique IDs, there are no duplicate speakers. **More males were hired, and only males spoke in more than one show.**

 Thus it seems that **men are in more positions of power** in the Australian Radio Talkback Corpus.